In-patient luxury rehab center in Thailand

 When does work become an addiction?

-Work becomes an addiction when the urge to work excessively goes beyond just being able to pay the bills and the person becomes unable to stop the destructive behavior despite being aware of the resulting physical and mental health problems.
+Work becomes an addiction when the urge to work excessively goes beyond being able to pay the bills, and the person becomes unable to stop the compulsive behavior despite being aware of the resulting physical and mental health problems.

 Repeated engagement in addictive behavior may be triggered by a psychological high achieved from working, which may come in the form of attention and validation.